Scheduled on an individual basis

 Continued advances in ultrasound technology and diagnostic utility, including 3D and 4D sonography and Doppler, make it difficult for those who practice ultrasound to stay current and up-to-date on new techniques and diagnostic capabilities.
 The Ultrasound Observership, held in the division of Ultrasound in the Department of Radiology provides the attendee with an overview of current ultrasound practice and techniques, including 2D, 3D, and 4D sonography, Doppler, and ultrasound guided needle aspiration and biopsy procedures.
 Attendees will be able to observe first hand sonography in obstetrics, gynecology, abdomen including deep Doppler, thyroid, scrotum, and neonatal.
 Visitors will attend a daily case conference given by the Ultrasound attending or fellow.
 The remainder of the day, visiting fellows will accompany faculty as they review, scan, and interpret a wide variety of sonographic examinations, including abdominal, obstetrical, gynecological, thyroid, and scrotal.

-The duration of most observerships is one to two weeks; however, longer observerships, up to a maximum of three months, can be arranged upon special request.
+The duration of most observerships is one to two weeks; however, longer observerships, up to a maximum of one month, can be arranged upon special request.
 Physicians will earn up to 38.75 AMA PRA Category 1 Credits™ (one week) or 77.50 AMA PRA Category 1 Credits™ (two weeks) for time spent during the observership program.
 The department also has opportunities for visitors to observe radiology research within Brigham and Women's Hospital radiology research facilities and laboratories.

 |Course Tuition in US Dollars||Week 1||Week 2||Subsequent Weeks|